 The Research Committee of IPS awards grants of up to $1500 to support outstanding primate research proposals.
 We invite proposals for primate-oriented research projects with a strong theoretical component.
 These projects can be conducted in the field and/or in captivity.
-Scientific excellence will be the primary selection criterion.
 Proposals for projects focusing solely on primate conservation or on the captive care of nonhuman primates will not be considered by the Research Committee and should be directed to the Conservation or Captive Care Committees.

 Grantee Spotlight: Research Grant 2016 - Rachel F. Perlman

 The energetics of male reproductive strategies in geladas (Theropithecus gelada).